XinyueMa-neuro/ElecFeX/Installation/readme.md

 **For macOS users:**

-1. Go to https://mcgill-my.sharepoint.com/:f:/g/personal/xinyue_ma_mail_mcgill_ca/EhKPMQ7N5atGvc4yw9JcKGcBTYxrdA4Gc5KHxQ7JAq3j8Q?e=kVDaI1 to download ElecFeXInstaller.exe.
+1. Download and double click “../Installation/Standalone/ElecFeX_Installer_web.exe” and follow the instruction to installs ElecFeX.
-2. In the terminal, type `./ElecFeXInstaller`
+2. In the terminal, type `./ElecFeX_Installer_web`
-You may need to enter an administrator username and password after you run `./ElecFeXInstaller`.
+You may need to enter an administrator username and password after you run `./ElecFeX_Installer_web.exe`.

 <br><br><br>